 All that's missing here are dedicated USB power outlets and multi-country AC adaptors for ease of use by international travellers, although we'd wager that most high flyers still travel with the relevant AC and European power adaptors.

+Walk toward the rear windows, turn left and then follow the path to the far end of the lounge to uncover this hidden gem: Not only does it have the newest and most comfortable furniture, being so far away from the entrance and the buffet zones also make this the quietest place to sit.
 We set up here during the peak afternoon period and while the rest of the lounge was bustling, only three other travellers entered this space during the two hours we spent here.

-It's a real shame that Helsinki Airport is built around fast, 45-minute transits as opposed to longer layovers as there's so much to like about this lounge, both in the design and the overall relaxing feel that comes from having no boarding calls.
+You'll also find these comfy seats with leg rests at the back of the room, too: It's a real shame that Helsinki Airport is built around fast, 45-minute transits as opposed to longer layovers as there's so much to like about this lounge, both in the design and the overall relaxing feel that comes from having no boarding calls.

 If you're in a hurry to reach the likes of Paris or Rome, then by all means choose the quickest connecting flight – but for a more leisurely journey, opt for a later connection, freshen up in the shower cabinet and sit back with a refreshment in the 'secret room': you'll be glad you did.